echoaj/PrinterQueueSimulation/README.md

 # PrinterQueueSimulation
-This program simulates a printing queue using threads
+A program simulates a printing queue using threads